“it is significant that during WW2 the amount of mental illness plummeted” – an acquaintance, in an email exchange yesterday.

 Whether or not it was true (for a given value of “true” – how do we define mental illness now compared with how we defined it in the 1940s?
 How was it recorded then?
 How is it recorded now?), it plays to the idea that depression is a malaise of the privileged, that all we really need to do is pull our socks up, show some backbone, and imbibe a bit of the ‘Blitz spirit’.

 Sure, in some ways, there is privilege involved in addressing mental health issues: when you have to struggle every day for physical subsistence, mental and emotional and spiritual needs are pushed back.
-Although the poorest and most vulnerable in our society suffer from mental illnesses, most of them have at least some basic provision for food and housing, creating time and space for them to tend to their other illnesses.
+Although the poorest and most vulnerable in our society suffer from mental illnesses, most of them have at least some basic provision for food and housing, creating time and space for them to try to recover from any illnesses they have.

 This does not, however, mean that we should ignore any problem that is not immediately life-threatening (and depression can be life-threatening).
 Nor does it mean that a state of war causes a reduction in mental illnesses (the acquaintance in question failed to provide any sources to back up the claim about WWII, but after a little digging I found that the assumption was questionable at best).

 The ‘Blitz spirit’ might have helped – having a good support network or a sense of cameraderie and common purpose can help a great deal in preventing or recovering from depression.
 But what this really tells us is that we need more than just our physical needs to be met: we need community and connection, work which is meaningful to us and valued by others.
 And why should this be more readily available in wartime than in peace?